Matt Moore (American football): 2006

 Moore started all 14 games for the Beavers and was an All-Pac-10 honorable mention leading the Beavers to a 10-win season capped off by a Sun Bowl victory against Mizzou.
 After a 2–3 start, Moore and coach Mike Riley received a great deal of criticism from fans.
 Both found redemption after winning the next 8 of 9 games.
 This streak included a win over #3 ranked USC and a Civil War win at home.
 On the season, Moore completed 229 of 378 passes for 3,022 yards and 18 touchdowns with seven interceptions.
 He set an Oregon State record for the most consecutive pass attempts without an interception with 183 before having that streak end in the Sun Bowl.
 He was named MVP of the Sun Bowl after throwing for 356 yards and four touchdowns and rushing for one touchdown.
 The 4 passing TDs were a Sun Bowl record.
 It was the second-highest scoring game in the Sun Bowl's 73-year history.
 He was 5-for-7 for 55 yards on the winning drive, setting up a 2-point conversion to put the Beavers up 39–38 with 22 seconds left to play.

 Professional career

 Dallas Cowboys

-Moore was not selected in the 2007 NFL Draft, but he was courted by the Dallas Cowboys and the Carolina Panthers, among other teams.
-Eventually, Moore signed as an undrafted free agent with the Dallas Cowboys.
+Moore was not selected in the 2007 NFL draft, but he was courted by the Dallas Cowboys and the Carolina Panthers, among other teams.
+Eventually, Moore signed as an undrafted free agent with the Cowboys.
 On signing with Dallas, Moore stated, "They had two quarterbacks on the roster; it was the Cowboys," adding "seemed like an easy choice to me at the time."

-During the preseason, Moore completed 21 of 29 pass attempts for 182 yards, one touchdown, and no interceptions, while also logging a 100.1 quarterback rating.
+During the preseason, Moore completed 21-of-29 passes for 182 yards, a touchdown, and no interceptions for a 100.1 quarterback rating.
 On September 1, the Cowboys waived Moore during their final preseason cuts.
-The Cowboys intended to sign Moore to their practice squad had he passed through waivers.
-However, the following day, he was claimed off waivers by the Carolina Panthers.
+Dallas intended to sign Moore to their practice squad had he passed through waivers, but he was claimed off waivers by the Panthers the following day.